A First Look at Bugs in LLM Inference Engines: Background

-The engine initializer processes service configurations to set up the inference environment, including loading dependent modules, configuring parameters, coordinating with the model loader to prepare LLMs, and opening the service port to await inference requests.
+\parabf{Key components involving inference/serving.} The inference/serving stage is the most complex functionality of LLM inference engines, relying on several key components, as illustrated in Fig.~\ref{fig:arch}.
+At the beginning of inference/serving, the engine initializer processes start configurations to set up the inference environment, including loading dependent modules, configuring parameters, coordinating with the model loader to prepare LLMs, and opening the service port to await inference requests.
 The model loader is responsible for loading the specified converted LLM onto the chosen backend.

 For each inference request, the request parser processes the input prompts and job configurations, formatting them for the job manager.
 The job manager handles concurrent jobs and their contexts.
 For each parsed request, the job manager creates a job from the configurations and collaborates with the model loader and resource manager to ensure smooth inference.
 For each job, the input processor tokenizes the prompts and applies LLM-specific features, such as grammar constraints to enforce specific formats.
 The engine then generates tokens auto-regressively based on backend-specific operators.
 Finally, the output processor detokenizes the output tokens, converts them to the specified output format, and sends the response to the user.